DeepWiSe888/AIWiSeDoc/docs/FMCW&Camera/zed2_camera.md

 &emsp;&emsp;Unpack your camera, plug the camera in a USB 3.0 port and go to the next step.
 ZED cameras are all UVC compliant so they should be automatically recognized by your computer.

 #### 1.2 Download and install the ZED SDK
-&emsp;&emsp;The ZED SDK is available for Windows, Linux and Nvidia Jetson platforms.
-It contains all the libraries that powers your camera along with tools that let you test its features and settings.
+&emsp;&emsp;The ZED SDK is available for Windows, Linux and Nvidia Jetson platforms.But I personally recommend using Ubuntu under Linux.It contains all the libraries that powers your camera along with tools that let you test its features and settings.
-&emsp;&emsp;Select your platform and follow the installation guide: Windows, Linux, Jetson.
+&emsp;&emsp;Select your platform and follow the installation guide: Linux, Jetson,Windows.
 &emsp;&emsp;Currently, we offer a companion SDK with Ubuntu version 18.04.

 #### 1.3 Run ZED Explorer